OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ## Create the Farmer Template

 To create a Farmer Template, we first need to create a .NET Core application.
-You can do this in your IDE of choice, or if you prefer the command line you can use the `dotnet new` command, passing the template of the type of application you require.
+You can do this in your IDE of choice, or if you prefer the command-line you can use the `dotnet new` command, passing the template of the type of application you require.

 It’s typical to use a console application for a Farmer Template, and you can create one with the `dotnet new console` command: